The Westall UFO

 Joy Clarke, a second form student, said she saw ‘three flying saucers.’

-Some witnesses reported hearing engine noise coming from the object, or that they saw a light aircraft pursuing it.
-Other witnesses have refuted these aspects.
+Some witnesses reported hearing engine noise coming from the object, or that they saw light aircraft nearby.
+Others refuted these aspects.

 ‘All the students were just running all over the place, hysterical.
 My girlfriend and I just sat on the fence – climbed the fence at the school boundary – and we were crying, thinking it was the end of the world.’

-Next to the primary school was an open patch of vacant, overgrown land, called Grange Reserve.
-The object lost height once it was over the reserve and was witnessed descending behind a stand of trees.
-A number of excited students made to pursue the craft, some by climbing the school fence.
+A short distance from the primary school was a patch of vacant, overgrown land, called Grange Reserve.
+The object flew in this direction, then lost height as it crossed over the park, gradually descending behind a stand of trees.

 Artist's impression of the Grange Reserve UFO landing site